Travel blending® is an individualised marketing campaign implemented

 Adelaide

-Travel Behaviour Change Amongst Adelaide Travel Blending® Participants
+Travel Behaviour Change Amongst Adelaide Participants indicates the changes

 *Significant at a 5% significance level, critical Z value = -1.64.